AnomalyInnovations/serverless-bundle/README.md

       - mysql                         # Only necessary if packages are included dynamically
     ignorePackages:                 # Ignore building any of the following packages
       - hiredis                       # For ex, hiredis needs to be ignored if using redis
-    externals:                      # Use the external version of the following packages
+    externals:                      # Set non Webpack compatible packages as externals
+      - isomorphic-webcrypto          # They'll be included in the node_modules/
+    forceExclude:                   # Don't include these in the package
-      - chrome-aws-lambda             # Don't bundle because it'll be provided through a Lambda Layer
+      - chrome-aws-lambda             # Because it'll be provided through a Lambda Layer
     fixPackages:                    # Include fixes for specific packages
       - "formidable@1.x"              # For ex, formidable@1.x doesn't work by default with Webpack
     copyFiles:                      # Copy any additional files to the generated package